SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning

 \paragraph{Baselines} We consider two baseline execution reasoning approaches: scratchpad~\cite{nye2021work} and NeXT's trace format~\cite{ni2024next}.
 NeXT adds numeric order to state changes and omits intermediate loop states.
 We also create a template to concise execution traces, replacing monologue reasoning with concrete program states.
 Examples are in Appendix~\ref{sec:baseline_trace}.
 Additionally, we report few-shot prompting results on the base Code LM using chain-of-thought reasoning~\cite{wei2023chainofthought} without our execution reasoning data.

-\paragraph{Experiments} We first construct different formats of execution reasoning using the same 20,990 \dataset samples that make backward monologues.
+\paragraph{Experiments} We first construct different formats of execution reasoning using the same \dataset samples that construct monologues.
 Then we fine-tune \texttt{deepseek-coder-6.7b-base} on these different execution reasoning data for 3 epochs and compare their results on input and output prediction using CRUXEval.

-\paragraph{Monologue Reasoning is More Effective Than Learning Concrete Program States} Results in Table~\ref{tab:execution_ablation} show that while all baselines improve execution reasoning, our monologue reasoning outperforms them in input and output prediction.
-Monologues describe state transitions smoothly in natural language, enhancing execution reasoning, whereas baselines provide only concrete states without explaining transitions.
-Notably, in few-shot prompting, chain-of-thought reasoning can mislead predictions due to irrelevant intermediate steps, unlike the structured monologue reasoning.
+\paragraph{Monologue Reasoning is More Effective Than Learning Concrete Program States} Results in Table~\ref{tab:execution_ablation} show that, while all baselines improve execution reasoning, our monologue reasoning outperforms them in input and output prediction with clear margins.
+The main reason is that monologues describe state transitions smoothly in natural language while keeping track of only key properties and values, which is easier for code LLMs to learn and understand and consequently enhance execution reasoning.
+In contrast, baselines provide only concrete states with redundant information and values while not explaining the causal relations of these transitions, so code LLMs struggle to capture the correlation among them.

-\paragraph{Abstract Semantics is Necessary to Reason Non-deterministic Program States} We observe that all baseline models show significant performance drops in input prediction with unfolded reasoning (numbers on the right of \texttt{"/"} in the CRUXEval-I column).
-This is because backward reasoning involves predicting many uncertain program states, such as the multiple likely predecessors of a sorted array, while baselines train Code LMs to maximize the likelihood of only one instance at a time.
-In contrast, monologue reasoning allows for deducing constraints of the previous state using abstract semantics, encompassing a wider range of instances that represent the state more accurately.
+When we manually check the monologues, which are structured to ensure correct outcomes (Section \ref{subsec: monologue annotation}, we observe that the intermediate logic could be occasionally flawed -- the model sometimes makes wrong assumptions about code properties but still reaches the correct result.
+In contrast, all baselines are guaranteed to have correct intermediate steps, as they are realistic execution traces (See Appendix~\ref{subsec: limitation and future work} for limitation and future work).
+Empirically, however, the model learns more effectively from the monologues.
+This highlights the potential benefits of emphasizing key property correctness and model-friendly data format when jointly training code LLMs with distinct semantics.